 By Marc Jones

-There was more gloomy data from Germany to contend with, but U.S. Treasury Secretary Steven Mnuchin's confirmation that he and Trade Representative Robert Lighthizer would meet Chinese Vice Premier Liu He in two weeks' time was keeping up spirits.
+There was more gloomy data from Germany to contend with too, but Monday's confirmation that U.S. Treasury Secretary Steven Mnuchin's and Trade Representative Robert Lighthizer would meet Chinese Vice Premier Liu He in two weeks' time raised spirits.

 The pan-European STOXX 600 index rose 0.3%, with the eurozone banking index up 0.6% after it had slumped 2.8% in the previous session.
 Germany's bond yields were also a touch higher after Monday's dour PMI data had triggered their biggest fall since June.

 "A perceived lull in U.S.-China trade tensions has eased market fears about an economic downturn," a group of BlackRock's investment strategists wrote in a note.

 Currency market moves were mostly small-scale, with one notable exception - the pound.

 Traders had waited for a Supreme Court ruling on UK Prime Minister's Boris Johnson five-week suspension of parliament -- a move known as prorogation in Westminster speak -- and when it came it was dramatic and blunt.
 The move was "unlawful".